top of page

 A Team Approach to Assessing, Managing, and Mitigating Threat

 Law enforcement professionals, in collaboration with community partners such as school counselors and administrators, are tasked with the job of keeping our schools, colleges, and workplaces free of violence and acts of targeted aggression, commonly known as mass shootings.
-This course offers a practical approach in the recognition and prevention of violence in schools, colleges, workplaces, and communities.
-This course is designed to provide the terminology, assessment, and intervention skills needed to identify a threat and develop a community-based collaborative mitigation plan.
+This course offers a practical approach to recognizing and preventing violence in schools, colleges, workplaces, and communities.
+This course is designed to provide the terminology, assessment, and intervention skills needed to identify threats and develop a community-based, collaborative mitigation plan.

-D-Prep Safety brings together a team of diverse experienced faculty to tackle this course from the perspectives of counseling, law enforcement, conduct, DEI, Title IX, and human resources.
+DPrep Safety brings together a diverse, experienced team of faculty to tackle this course from the perspectives of counseling, law enforcement, conduct, DEI, Title IX, and human resources.
 We provide an intersectional perspective that draws from the best research and practice in each of these fields.
-The multi-disciplinary approach to threat assessment is a best practice supported by the leading governmental organizations and subject matter experts in the field.
+The multidisciplinary approach to threat assessment is a best practice supported by leading governmental organizations and subject-matter experts in the field.

 More details on our Preparedness Page.